ViaVersionAddons/BungeeViaProxy/README.md

 Note:
 - No ViaVersion plugin is required on the backend servers.
 (Because version translation is handled by ViaProxy)
 - Do not use [ViaProxyAuthHook](https://github.com/ViaVersionAddons/ViaProxyAuthHook) as ViaProxy is placed between BungeeCord and the backend servers.

+## bStats

+BungeePteroPower collects anonymous statistical data using [bStats](https://bstats.org/plugin/bungeecord/BungeeViaProxy/24459).
+You can find the statistics data [here](https://bstats.org/plugin/bungeecord/BungeeViaProxy/24459).

+bStats is used to understand the usage of the plugin and help improve it.
+To disable the collection of statistical data, please set `enabled` to `false` in `plugins/bStats/config.yml`

 ## License